September 3, 2024

 Compliance

-From 26 October 2024, a significant new legal obligation will come into force for employers in the UK, requiring them to take proactive steps to prevent sexual harassment in the workplace.
+From 26 October 2024, a significant new legal obligation came into force for employers in the UK, requiring them to take proactive steps to prevent sexual harassment in the workplace.
 The Worker Protection (Amendment of Equality Act 2010) Act 2023 introduces this new requirement.
-Employers should start preparing now to ensure compliance.
+Read below to find out more.

 What is sexual harassment?